BloxDev-Hub/BloxDev-Hub/docs/Tutorials/Scripting/Making_a_simple_gun.md

 end)
 ```
-### Setting Up Veclocity Constraint
+### Setting Up Velocity Constraint
-We will use **Linear Vecloity** to apply a continuous velocity on bullets.
+We will use **Linear Velocity** to apply a continuous velocity on bullets.
 For doing so, we have to create an attachment and parent it to the bullet.
-Then we will create a `LinearVecloity` constraint and assign the attachment to the `Attachment1` property of **LinearVelocity**.
+Then we will create a `LinearVelocity` constraint and assign the attachment to the `Attachment1` property of **LinearVelocity**.
 It will be parented to bullet as well.

 ```lua
 game.ReplicatedStorage.RemoteEvent.OnServerEvent:Connect(function(player, mouse_pos)